gvwilson/sensibleadventures/cloudherd/cloudherd.md

 way."

 "Nobody is saying we won't help," Indy said firmly.
 "And as long as I'm reeve, nobody is *going* to say that."
-She shot a warning glare at Grappa Gas as he opened his mouth.
+She raised a hand to forestall whatever Aft had been about to say.
 "We can argue about the politics later.
 Right now, there's folk in trouble, and I won't have it said that the people of this village ever turned their backs on those that needed help."